 Why Now is a Good Time to Create your Bucket List

-During the current pandemic, many people are having to change their lives dramatically, including having to work from home and only being allowed out once a day.
-This is testing most individuals’ resilience levels and, with the non-stop stream of bad news, many are feeling anxious or overwhelmed.
-The reality that life is unpredictable and can suddenly be cut short is dawning on many people, even the younger generations.
+During the height of the coronavirus pandemic, many people had to change their lives dramatically, including having to work from home and only being allowed out once a day.
+This tested most individuals’ resilience leaving many feeling anxious or overwhelmed.
+The reality that life is unpredictable and can suddenly be cut short dawned on many people, even the younger generations.

 So, at a young age, I realised that it’s important to work hard and enjoy your job, but also to live for today and take your breaks, balanced with diarised time for planning and taking holidays when you can.
-For those who make New Years’ Resolutions, each year often starts with grand plans, but by mid-January most people become consumed with the everyday grind and monotony of their commute, job, and mundane tasks, such as remembering to buy the cat food/dishwater tablets/toilet rolls!
+For those who do make New Years’ Resolutions, each year often starts with grand plans, but by mid-January most people become consumed with the everyday grind and monotony of their commute, job, and mundane tasks, such as remembering to buy the cat food/dishwater tablets et al!

-We all used to hear friends saying ‘we must meet up for a meal/drink/salsa lesson/abseil etc’, but often another year passed and we were bogged down again in the ‘metro, boulot, dodo’, as the French so eloquently refer to those who are caught up in the rat race.
-So, post pandemic, unless we diarise specific social events, we’re in danger of drifting through life and not meeting up with our family and friends regularly enough when it's safe again to do so.
+Despite being confined to your homes for months in 2020, chances are you may still hear yourself saying to friends ‘we must meet up for a meal/drink/salsa lesson/abseil etc’, but then another year passes by and you were bogged down again in the ‘metro, boulot, dodo’, as the French so eloquently refer to those who are caught up in the rat race.
+Unless we diarise specific social events, we’re in danger of drifting through life and not meeting up with our family and friends regularly enough, or achieving our full potential.

 With a whole industry and online network geared to assisting individuals in ticking off goals on their Bucket List, many of the younger generations are now in active pursuit of the next thrill or challenge.
 Of course, the danger with defined goals, is that one can become focused on preparing for the big adventures, doing research, and saving money, but actually missing out on mindfully enjoying the here and now by taking selfies, instead of savouring the actual moment and view.
-Or of course, being massively disappointed when a global pandemic scuppers your travel plans!
 A Bucket List doesn’t need to be full of extreme sports to try, it can also include simple pleasures, local places of interest to visit, and picnics to be shared.

 So, why is now a good time to create your Bucket List?

-- It will give you things to plan and look forward to when the pandemic subsides
+- It gives you things to plan and look forward to

 - It focuses you on what you want to achieve and experience in your own lifetime